Do Hidden Cameras Cross A Line When Installed In Your Home?

 There are some places within a home where people are lawfully obligated to have a reasonable expectation of privacy.
 These might include bathrooms or private bedrooms, especially if there are guests or live-in staff residing within the home.
-Placing a hidden camera in the kitchen, living room or dining room are all generally accepted practices, but placing one in the bathroom is considered ethically and sometimes legally inappropriate.
+Placing a best hidden camera in the kitchen, living room or dining room are all generally accepted practices, but placing one in the bathroom is considered ethically and sometimes legally inappropriate.
 If employees like a nanny or cleaner live in the home, and have their own private bedroom, placing a hidden camera in their personal space may also be crossing a line and perhaps even violating their right to privacy.

 Audio Recording Caveats

 Audio recording is a completely different issue than video recording.
 When investing in a covert camera, you should almost always pick one that does not include an audio recording function.
 In most states, it is illegal to record a person's conversation without their consent, and doing so can result in legal action.
 Even in states with more relaxed views on audio recording, taping a conversation is not allowed unless at least one party involved gives consent.
 To be safe, it is best to avoid any audio recordings and stick instead to covert cameras that only record video footage.